0day-ci/linux/Documentation/virt/kvm/msr.rst

 	write '1' to bit 0 of the MSR, this causes the host to re-scan its queue and check if there are more notifications pending.
 The MSR is available if KVM_FEATURE_ASYNC_PF_INT is present in CPUID.

+MSR_KVM_MIGRATION_CONTROL:
+        0x4b564d08

+data:
+        If the guest is running with encrypted memory and it is communicating page encryption status to the host using the ``KVM_HC_PAGE_ENC_STATUS`` hypercall, it can set bit 0 in this MSR to allow live migration of the guest.
+The bit remains set to 0 (but WRMSR does not fail) if the host is not interested in page encryption status.